HEASARC/sciserver_cookbooks/xmm/analysis-xmm-ABC-guide-ch6-p1.md

 When running this notebook inside Sciserver, make sure the HEASARC data drive is mounted when initializing the Sciserver compute container. <a href='https://heasarc.gsfc.nasa.gov/docs/sciserver/'>See details here</a>.
 <br><br>
 <b>Running Outside Sciserver:</b><br>
 This notebook was designed to run on SciServer, but an equivelent notebook can be found on <a href="https://github.com/XMMGOF/pysas">GitHub</a>.
 You will need to install the development version of pySAS found on GitHub (<a href="https://github.com/XMMGOF/pysas">pySAS on GitHub</a>).
-There are installation instructions on GitHub and example notebooks can be found inside the directory named 'examples'.
+There are installation instructions on GitHub and example notebooks can be found inside the directory named 'documentation'.
 <br>
 </div>